dupdob/AocAutomaton/README.md

 are outside the known range (when you got answer is too low or too high results).
 ----
 ## Philosophy
 **AocAutomaton** is designed to be used within your IDE of choice, focusing on **reducing friction when solving AoC puzzles**.
 Friction appears as the need to copy/paste your input data between the site and your code (either in-line or as dedicated data files), but also when copy/pasting the answer or inputting it manually, which leads to the occasional typo error.
-One can also add dealing with provided examples to use as test/validation input.
+AocAutomaton also helps you verify that your solution works against the provided examples; and it also provides a minimal unit test logic so you can check methods in isolation

-**It does not try to provide** you with standard **algorithms** and/or helpers to simplify the **solving of the puzzle**.
-I consider this could spoil the fun for most users.
+**It does provide** standard **algorithms** and/or helpers to simplify the **solving of the puzzles**.
-That being said, there is nothing wrong with building your own set of helper functions on top of this library; I may publish one as well at a later date.
-The important point is that **this is a separate concern** and will not be part of this library.
+I think this would spoil the fun.
+Of course, you are free to use any package you find suitable to help you find the solution if you are so inclinded

-AocAutomation provides you an integration class that will implements interaction between your solver and the AoC site.
+**AocAutomation** provides you an integration class that implements interaction between your solver and the AoC site.
 You just need to provide a class that contains the solving logic and implements a simple interface with only three methods.

+**AocAutomation** use several **Attributes** for you to provide needed specifications.
+This is different from alpha versions that required you to implement the abstract `SetUp` method in order to provide these specifications via method calls.

 Other abstract classes are provided to offer alternative interaction approaches, so you can pick the design matching the puzzle characteristics and/or your preferences; and of course, you can even use your own design.